urgdog/urg.systems/thonks/new-home.md

 - Radiators/baseboards?
 Bleeding needed if go bonk bonk noisy
 - Ducts prolly not need clean but every jackass will say 'u will die of mold'.
-Look, nurgle comes for us all. ok is fine just try to delay a lil - so if it's real gross, clean - u will 100% know cuz it will smell *dead* bad.
+Look, nurgle comes for us all. ok is fine just try to delay a lil - so if it's real gross, clean - you WILL 100% know cuz it will smell *dead* bad.

 *Urg says: Comfort stuff is complex.
 Lots of goofy logic in weird places, and easy to see where shortcuts get taken.
 We hate it, but is needed to not be dead.
 Drafty hole, old filter, bad labels, weird things that dont make sense.
 Find them.*

 ## the internet
 - Where does it come into the house?
-Where is demarc? (place where it becomes ur house problems, not internet company problems).
+Where is demarcation point? (place where it stops being the internet company's problem and starts being yours).
 At least know where wire comes in and where it go.
 - Do you have cat5, cat6 (some youngs call it 'ethernet cable' - is technically not true but urg will let it slide. this time.)
 Unused phone wiring = secret conduit for pulling new wire! very nice.
-- WiFi coverage, is it shit?
-Do u have bricks in ur walls? is bad for wifi. not much to do but run new wires -but thats easy. but not with bricks in walls. ull figure it out.
+- WiFi coverage, is it shit? have bricks in walls? is bad for wifi. not much to do but run new wires -but thats easy. but not with bricks in walls. you can figure it out.
 - IoT stuff?
 Thermostats and smart robots?
 Probably set up some VLANs if you want to be a secure and safe shaman.
 Protect your cave!
 Urg knows some people don't care but its good to try and be aware.